Yu-amd/reachy-aim-enterprise-demo/README.md

 - TTS method is auto-detected: tries daemon API first (`/api/speak`, `/api/tts`, etc.), falls back to system TTS (pyttsx3)
 - In sim mode: Typically uses system TTS (pyttsx3) which plays through your computer's speakers
 - In hardware mode: Will use daemon API if available (robot's speakers), otherwise falls back to system TTS
+- **Audio Device Routing**: The TTS system can automatically detect and route audio to the Reachy Mini's built-in speaker
+  - Auto-detection: Looks for USB audio devices (common for Reachy Mini)
+  - Manual configuration: Set `AUDIO_DEVICE` in `.env` (e.g., `AUDIO_DEVICE=hw:1,0`)
+  - To find your audio device: Run `aplay -l` and look for USB/Reachy devices
+  - **📖 Full setup guide**: See [docs/audio-setup.md](docs/audio-setup.md) for step-by-step instructions
 - System TTS works offline and cross-platform (Windows, Linux, macOS)
 - You'll see a startup message indicating which TTS method is being used (e.g., `✓ TTS: Using system TTS (pyttsx3)`)
+- If audio device is detected: `✓ Detected Reachy Mini audio device: hw:1,0`

 ### Step 6: (Optional) Monitor Metrics and Observability